-Come and enjoy reading aloud passages from novels by Jane Austen and Charles Dickens.
+Come and enjoy reading aloud passages from novels by Mary Shelley and Charles Dickens.
 We will discuss the plot and themes of the novels while focusing on using your voice to provide narrative and create character.
 We hope you can join our afternoon reading group!
 It will be delivered online.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 What will we cover?

 How we use pitch, pace and pause to tell stories.
 How we need clear diction for narrative as well as range and variety for vocal characterisation.
 The importance of good vocal delivery, powered by correct breathing techniques.

 We will always include an element of vocal warm -up at the beginning of the class and sight reading at the end.

 By the end of this course you should be able to...